What are deep technologies?

 Virtual reality, augmented reality, metaverse

 These deep tech sectors, sub-sectors, applications and definitions may change as technologies and markets change over time.
 What unites them is that they hold the key to solving complex societal challenges through innovation.
+For a more detailed understanding of how deep tech is defined for the Initiative, please have a look at the Definitions document: Deep Tech Definitions.

 Learn more about the Deep Tech Talent Initiative.